 1. The Jersey Giant

-2. Brahma
+2. The Brahma Chicken

 Barely coming in behind the Jersey Giant is the Brahma.
-A Brahma rooster will generally weigh around 12 pounds with the hen coming in at just under 10 pounds, on average.
+A Brahma rooster will generally weigh around 12 pounds with the Brahma hen coming in at just under 10 pounds, on average.
 However, there have been recordings of them growing much larger; roosters at 18 pounds and hens at 13 pounds!

 The Brahma is an American bred bird that is a combination of many breeds imported from China, specifically Shanghai.
 They were the primary meat bird in the United states up until around 1930.